The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 I think Republicans next ought to go after Obama's $8 billion slush fund, which he implemented that to keep from gutting Medicare advantage before his elections.

-I think I take the gloves off.
+I think I'd take the gloves off.

-But all you need to know is here's Obama's out campaigning to every college student audience he can find, trying to scare the heck out of them that their student loan interest rate is going to double in July because of the Republicans.
+But all you need to know is, here's Obama's out campaigning to every college student audience he can find, trying to scare the heck out of them that their student loan interest rate is going to double in July because of the Republicans.

 The Republicans have just voted to prevent it from doubling, and Obama's promising to veto it.